zhy1109/MYIGWO/README.md

-Our code will be fully open-sourced after the paper is published, and we are currently open-sourcing part of the code first.
+Our code will be fully open-sourced after the paper is published, and we are currently open-sourcing part of the code.